tcsullivan/alee-forth/README.md

 ## Forth compatibility

-Alee implements a large majority of the "core" and "core extension" [word-sets](https://forth-standard.org/standard/core).
+Alee implements the entire "core" and majority of the "core extension" [word-sets](https://forth-standard.org/standard/core).
 Implementation is tracked in `compat.txt` with missing words listed below.
 Fundamental words are hard-coded into Alee while the rest of the implementation is found in `forth/core.fth` and `forth/core-ext.fth`.
 Running Alee without these implementation files will leave you with a very minimal word-set.
 These files may be compiled into the Alee binary by building the `standalone` target.

-**Missing** core features:
-* Pictured numeric output conversion (e.g. `<# #>`)

 **Missing** core extensions:
 ```